realpython/python-guide/docs/writing/style.rst

 Idioms
 ------

-A programming Idiom, put simply, is a *way* to write code.
-The notion of programming Idioms is discussed amply at `c2 <http://c2.com/cgi/wiki?ProgrammingIdiom>`_ and at `Stack Overflow <http://stackoverflow.com/questions/302459/what-is-a-programming-idiom>`_.
+A programming idiom, put simply, is a *way* to write code.
+The notion of programming idioms is discussed amply at `c2 <http://c2.com/cgi/wiki?ProgrammingIdiom>`_ and at `Stack Overflow <http://stackoverflow.com/questions/302459/what-is-a-programming-idiom>`_.

 Idiomatic Python code is often referred to as being *Pythonic*.